Scoring Rules with Normalized Upper Order Statistics for Tail Inference: Asymptotic Results

 \section{Asymptotic Results}

-In this section, we present results on consistency and asymptotic normality for scoring rules based on normalized order statistics.
+In this section, we present consistency and asymptotic normality results for scoring rules based on the normalized order statistics introduced in Section~\ref{sec:method}.
 We also establish consistency for a tail-index estimator obtained by optimizing the empirical score.

 To support the use of scoring rules for ranking tail models, it is important to establish their large-sample properties.
 Consistency is a fundamental requirement for any method aimed at tail evaluation, as it ensures that the correct model is identified in the limit.
 Although asymptotic normality is not strictly necessary, it is highly useful since it makes it possible to assess whether differences in scores between competing models are statistically significant.